vanjac/uxnwave/README.md

 uxnwave can play files much larger than Uxn's 64k address space, and can output "high-quality" 12-bit PCM audio using some trickery.

-This is only a proof of concept, eventually I will add playback controls and a GUI.
+This is only a proof of concept, eventually I will add a better GUI.

 ## Usage